fikayo1/fikayo1/README.md

 ### Hi there, i'm Fikayo👋

 I am a **Backend software engineer** with a passion for making life easier through technology.
 With proficiency in tools like **Django, Postgres, AWS, Google Cloud, and JavaScript.** I am always seeking new opportunities to improve my skills and knowledge.
+> Current a software engineering student at alx_africa

 - 👀 I'm interested in Backend development, Cloud computing, Web3.0.
 - 🌱 I’m currently learning Cloud Computing